DONA International Birth & Postpartum Doula Workshops

 Please click on one of the Scholarship Application links below save it to your desktop.
 Complete the application, save the file, and then send by email attachment to: info@MichiganDoulaConnection.org.
 To be considered for a spot in the training, you must email your application by midnight on the deadline date listed.

-- Scholarship recipients will be given a link to register for the workshop at the $250 fee.
-You will have a time-sensitive opportunity to accept the scholarship and make a payment in order to reserve your spot in the upcoming training, so please plan accordingly.
+- If awarded a scholarship, recipients will be given a link to register for the workshop at the $250 or $300 fee.
+You will have a time-sensitive opportunity to accept the scholarship and make a payment in order to reserve your spot.
+Spots are filled on a first-come, first-serve basis.
+This means that even if you are awarded a scholarship, your spot is not guaranteed until you make payment, so please plan accordingly.

 Frequently Asked Questions